 - Zone 2 (5-30 feet): Trim trees, mow grass short, and keep vegetation spaced apart.

-- Zone 3 (30-100 feet): Reduce density of shrubs and trees, and eliminate ladder fuels that allow fire to climb.
+- Zone 3 (30-100 feet): Reduce the density of shrubs and trees, and eliminate ladder fuels that allow fire to climb.

 This is one of the most effective ways to protect property from fire and is often required by insurance companies and local ordinances.